Skip to Content

 Thus, when we care for our bodies, we can have more space in our lives and time to care for the health of our soul.
 Being mindful of what we put into our bodies, or how we feed or nourish our body, is essential to this concept.

-Focus on whole foods, primarily fruits, vegetables, nuts, and fish that come directly out of the earth.
+Focus on whole, healthy foods, primarily fruits, vegetables, nuts, and fish that come directly out of the earth.
 When something has been processed and packaged, it not only loses much of its nutritional value, but it often is packed with preservatives and chemicals that are harmful to our bodies.

-It is amazing how much more energy you have and how much your mood will improve, simply by eating whole, clean foods.
+It is amazing how much more energy you have and how much your mood will improve, simply by eating whole, clean foods in your everyday life.

 RELATED POST: How to Nourish Your Body